xpdAcq/xpdAcq/doc/usb_Running.rst

    You will now follow the instructions coming from PyFai.
 It asks you to supply the indices of the rings you have selected.
-Because PyFai was written by a computer scientist and not a scientist, **the first ring has index 0**, the second has index 1, the third has index 2 and the fifth has index 5.
+Because PyFai was written by a computer scientist and not a scientist, **the first ring has number 0**, the second has number 1, the third has number 2 and the 6th has number 5.

    If everything has gone well, after supplying all the indices, PyFai will pop up a number of plots that can give an expert eye some indication of the quality